Independent Reserve Review

 Independent Reserve is an exchange from Australia.
 It launched as early as in 2013 and today it has over 100,000 customers from Australia and New Zealand.

 This exchange claims to be committed to institutionalising the Digital Currency industry.
-They are an industry member of the Australian Digital Commerce Association (ADCA), which provides some sort of legitimacy.
+They are a Gold Certified industry member of the Australian Digital Commerce Association (ADCA), which provides some extra legitimacy.
 The exchange has worked together with ADCA and also AUSTRAC (the Australian Transaction Reports and Analysis Centre) to develop a regulatory framework for the cryptocurrency exchange industry.

 The technology behind the exchange is the exchanges own Airmarshal™ platform.
 This platform allegedly provides a secure, robust and scalable system for trading.